 All images, including traffic lights, suffer from the fact that end users don’t intuitively understand the grading scales.
 At what value does a KPI change from red to yellow?
 How much better is dark green than light green?
 At the risk of pulling out the statistics book again, we have an ordinal ranking problem.
 To solve this communication problem, I often recommend that organizations use letter grades (A/B/C/D/F), which are widely understood and self-documenting (90% and above is an “A”).
 And, for those keeping track, these are interval measurements.

 Some of my colleagues have suggested we go one step further and use thermometers.
 After all, you can often deduce close to the exact value from the height of the mercury.
 Therein lies my concern with thermometers; they track the actual value rather than the gap between the actual and target.
 There are times when getting close to the target is ok (fundraising) and other times when it’s not good enough (zero defects in an airplane).
 I’ll expand on this idea in a later post.

-I’m a big fan of visual clues but some times it may be better to use words rather than colors, images, or letter grades.
-A scoring system with intervals like “Best In Class,” “Exceeds Performance,” “On Target,” “Needs Work,” and “Unacceptable” is instantly understandable and therefore may be the most likely to be accepted.
-And, of course, acceptance leads to adoption.
+I’m a big fan of visual clues but sometimes it may be better to use words rather than colors, images, or letter grades.
+A scoring system with intervals like “Best In Class,” “Exceeds Performance,” “On Target,” “Needs Work,” and “Unacceptable” is instantly understandable and therefore may be more likely to be accepted.
+Acceptance leads to adoption.

 In short, there is not a single correct answer.
 Instead, consider this a caution for automatically using traffic lights to indicate performance.